ayushjaincr7/Python_Project/README.md

 # 3. weather informations
 The project is a Python script that retrieves and prints weather data for a user-inputted city using the OpenWeatherMap API, with the data displayed in a structured format using pprint.

+# 4. countdown timer
+The code takes user input for a countdown timer in seconds, then displays a real-time countdown and completes when the timer reaches zero, handling invalid inputs gracefully.